yuw321/cs445-rec10/README.md

      `printAll`, `removeShortStrings`, and `findMode` methods.
    - `ListInterface.java` (in package `cs445.list`) contains the list ADT.
-Note that the techniques you practice in this exercise are useful in any `Iterable` collection; we're using a list simply as an example.
+Note that the techniques you practice in this exercise are useful in any `Iterable` collection; we’re using a list simply as an example.
    - `ArrayList.java` (in package `cs445.list`) contains an array-based
      implementation of the ADT list, using a resizable array.

 2. In the class `IterableUtils`, within the `cs445.rec10` package, write the generic method `static <T> void printAll(Iterable<T> collection)`, which prints the contents of any `Iterable` collection.
-You should rely entirely on iterators; do not cast the collection or otherwise try to use the List's `.get()` method.
+You should rely entirely on iterators; do not cast the collection or otherwise try to use the List’s `.get()` method.
 Test that your method works properly.

 3. Check if your `printAll` method works using `./gradlew run`, which will run